ThorTuwy/WallaReq/README.md

 </div>

 ## About The Project
-A simple app that use the API of wallapop to get all the new products in the platform, with a frontend to make using it as easy as possible.
+A web that use the API of wallapop to get all the new products in the platform, with a frontend to make using it as easy as possible.

-The backend is made with FastAPI and the frontend with SolidJS
+The backend is made with FastAPI and the frontend with SolidJS.

+>[!CAUTION]
+>This project is intented for selfthosting in local network, so everything is designed on the basis that it will only be accessed from a secure network, it is not advisable to make it accessible through the Internet.

 ## Getting Started

-The recomended way to install this project is Docker
+The recomended way to install this project is Docker.

 ### Docker

+>[!TIP]
+>If you dont know nothing about You can check the [official guide](https://docs.docker.com/get-started/docker-overview/).

 #### Pull
 Get the latest image: